Joshua-Chin/Advent-of-FPGA-2025/README.md

 I store each range in its own pair of registers, pushing into a shift buffer.
 For Part 1, I compare each ingredient against all pairs in parallel.

-For Part 2, I sort the ranges by their start as they come in, using insertion sort and a systolic array.
+For Part 2, I sort the ranges by their start as they come in, using parallelized insertion sort.
 Once all the ranges have been parsed, I iterate through the ranges, treating it as a circular shift buffer.
 That allows the solution to solve Part 1 and Part 2 simultaneously, while sharing the same set of registers for the ranges.